doctorfree/MusicPlayerPlus/markdown/mppinit.1.md

 : displays usage message and exits

 **discogs**
-: auto-generates an Obsidian vault from a Discogs user collection
+: generates an Obsidian vault from a Discogs user collection

+**discogs local**
+: generates an Obsidian vault from your local music library

 **import**
 : performs a Beets music library import